stephenshimel/airwallex-frontend-project/README.md

 1. Unit tests are added to ALL the reusable components: Header, Footer, Modal, Form, Input, Button etc..
 2. Integration test is added to RequestInviteForm component.
 As this component handled the core logic of form and api call.
-3. Snapshot test are added to the home page and the modal
+3. Snapshot test are added to the home page and the modal.
+4. Unit tests are added to api call method.
-4. E2E test using cypress is implemented.
-Video attached above
+5. E2E test using cypress is implemented.
+Video attached above.

 ## Error handling: